hrgdavor/jsx6/libs/jsx6/notes.md

+## components and functional style
+looks like in JS calling new on a function is not a problem if function returns value in that case it acts like regular function

+so, if function is tagname we can call new anyway, and that means we can support both regular components and simple functions that return dom node taht will be inserted.
+Also we could add a pattern that returned object if it is not a dom node can have a function that return the dom node upon calling the function.

+this can allow reordering of component instantiation because it could be initialized on first time adding to DOM

 ##pitfalls
  - tpl missing first parameter: h will cause issue because of missing parent
- - - TODO throw an error that is more descriptive and/or make validation tool
+ - TODO throw an error that is more descriptive and/or make validation tool